wooogler/choir-code-docs/cs-phd-handbook.md

 ### External Member

 - At least **one member must be from outside CS@VT**
+- The external committee member does not need to be in a Computer Science department, but must conduct relevant work and be able to provide insights on your research.
 - The external member **must be pre-approved** [Current approved committee members list »](https://docs.google.com/spreadsheets/d/1Vw7cWTG1Q1AQxXUTLhnXkROVV0bzzLK-uedaEyfc9H0/edit?gid=0#gid=0)
 - Dr. Brown will propose several external committee members based on your research area.
 Students may also suggest external members with expertise in their area.